Rodabaugh/weblights/README.md

 3. A 5V power supply with enough amperage to power your lights.
 4. The required misc parts to connect everything

+### Connecting the Pi
+Connect the striped ground from the light string to ground on the Pi, and the center data pin on the light string to pin 12 on the Pi.

 ### Install Tools

 Connect to your pi, and run the following commands.